Central American dwarf squirrel

-The Central American dwarf squirrel, also known as Alfaro's pygmy squirrel,(Microsciurus alfari) is a small tree squirrel in the genus Microsciurus and tribe Sciurini found in Colombia, Costa Rica, Nicaragua, and Panama.
-No species of squirrel within this genus are endangered, but they are rarely seen because they are shy and live hidden lives.
+The Central American dwarf squirrel, also known as Alfaro's pygmy squirrel, (Microsciurus alfari) is a small tree squirrel in the genus Microsciurus and tribe Sciurini found in Colombia, Costa Rica, Nicaragua, and Panama.
+No species of squirrel within this genus are listed as endangered, however they are rarely seen because they are extremely elusive.
 This suggests that their population numbers may be larger than documented.

 Description

 Central American dwarf squirrels are not as small as their name suggests.
-In fact, their body measurements are close to that of the Red Squirrel and Gray Squirrel, with a head-and-body length about 15 cm (5.9 in) with a 12 cm (4.7 in) long tail.
+In fact, their body measurements are close to that of the red squirrel and gray squirrel, with a head-and-body length about 15 cm (5.9 in) with a 12 cm (4.7 in) long tail.
 The majority of their body is a dark, olive-green and brown color with a reddish-brown head coloration.
 The underside of their heads and limbs can range from a yellowish grey to a tawny grey color.